lookit/lookit-docs/docs/source/faq.rst

 We hired an external security consulting firm to conduct detailed manual penetration and a security risk assessment prior to launch, in spring 2020.
-Results of this assessment are available upon request (email lookit@mit.edu).
+Results of this assessment are available upon request (email childrenhelpingscience@gmail.com).

-Does Lookit collect IP addresses?
+Does CHS collect IP addresses?
 ---------------------------------

 No.